jchaffraix/vanguard_etfs/README.md

 Each index components has the same format:
 - `name`: the name of the security, equity/bond or other ETF.
 - `id` and `id_type`: an identifier for the security and its type.
 Both comes from the filings and are passed as-is without processing. `id_type` is one of (by rough decreasing order of occurrence): "isin", "ticker", "sedol", "faid", "cins", "cusip", "vid".
 - `weight`: the weight of the component in the index.
-Weights are positive or zero. `weight` is guaranteed to fit on a single-precision floating point (`float` or `float32`).
+Weights are usually positive, but can be **negative** to indicate a short position or zero for closed positions. `weight` is guaranteed to fit on a single-precision floating point (`float` or `float32`).

 Important: Weights may not add up to 100%.